piraces/gatsby-blog/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2016-2019 Alexander Shelepenok
+Original work Copyright (c) 2016-2019 Alexander Shelepenok Modifications to the theme and codebase Copyright (c) 2019 Raúl Piracés

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal